 The student should get a minimum P Grade in aggregate of External and Internal.
 There shall be no improvement chance for the Marks obtained in the Project Report.
-In the extent of student failing to obtain a minimum of Pass Grade, the project work may be re-done and a new internal mark may be submitted by the Parent Department.
-External examination may be conducted along with the subsequent batch.
+In the extent of student failing to obtain a minimum of Pass Grade, the project work may be re-done and a

-PRACTICAL RECORD
+PRACTICAL RECORDS